Skip to content

 There are some special trees in the Wild Garden, including one of the biggest Scots pines outside of Scotland.
 Elsewhere, the larger of our two snowdrop trees is one of the tallest specimens in England.

 The bright green bark of the moosewood tree is particularly striking in the winter, alongside the fresh red growth of the smooth Japanese maples.
-In colder months when the trees are bare, it's a good time to observe the bird life, which includes winter thrushes, woodpeckers and roving flocks of tits
+In colder months when the trees are bare, it's a good time to observe the bird life, which includes winter thrushes, woodpeckers and roving flocks of tits.

-Nuthatch looking down at Sheringham Park, Norfolk
+Sunset over the Bower pond at Sheringham Park, Norfolk

 Visit Sheringham Park